+- Looked after and previously looked after children

+- Exceptional social/medical need

+- Siblings

+- Nearest school

+- Home address

+- Tie breakers

+- a) Epsom & Ewell

+- i) Southfield Park Primary School:

-- 1. Looked after and previously looked after children - 2.
-Exceptional social/medical need - 3.
-Siblings - 4.
-Children living in the defined catchment area of the school (see APPENDIX 4 for catchment map).
-If the number of children in the defined catchment area is greater than the number of places available at the school, places will be offered to those living the furthest distance from the school, measured in a straight line. - 5.
-Other children for whom the school is their nearest school - 6.
-Any other children iii) Wallace Fields Junior School:
+- 1. Looked after and previously looked after children

+- 2. Exceptional social/medical need

+- 3. Siblings

+- 4. Children living in the defined catchment area of the school (see APPENDIX 4 for catchment map).
+If the number of children who qualify under this criterion is greater than the number of places remaining available at the school, places under this criterion will be offered to those living the furthest distance from the school, measured in a straight line.

+- 5. Children for whom the school is their nearest school

+- 6. Any other children

+- ii) Wallace Fields Junior School:

-- 1. Looked after and previously looked after children - 2.
-Exceptional social/medical need - 3.
-Children who will have a sibling at Wallace Fields Infant School or Wallace Fields Junior School on the date of their admission and for whom Wallace Fields Junior School is the nearest to their home address - 4.
-Children attending Wallace Fields Infant School for whom Wallace Fields Junior School is the nearest school to their home address - 5.
-Non-siblings for whom Wallace Fields Junior School is the nearest to their home address - 6.
-Other children who will have a sibling at Wallace Fields Infant School or Wallace Fields Junior School on the date of their admission and for whom Wallace Fields Junior School is not the nearest to their home address - 7.
-Other children attending Wallace Fields Infant School for whom Wallace Fields Junior School is not the nearest school to their home address - 8.
-Any other children b) Guildford
+- 1. Looked after and previously looked after children

+- 2. Exceptional social/medical need

+- 3. Children who will have a sibling at Wallace Fields Infant School or Wallace Fields Junior School on the date of their admission and for whom Wallace Fields Junior School is the nearest to their home address

+- 4. Children attending Wallace Fields Infant School for whom Wallace Fields Junior School is the nearest school to their home address

+- 5. Children for whom Wallace Fields Junior School is the nearest to their home address

+- 6. Other children who will have a sibling at Wallace Fields Infant School or Wallace Fields Junior School on the date of their admission

+- 7. Other children attending Wallace Fields Infant School

+- 8. Any other children

-Criteria 4 and 7 will only apply until 31 August 2018 as, after this date, all eligible children will have left Wallace Fields Infant school ii) Worplesdon Primary School at 7+
+Criteria 4 and 7 will only apply until 31 August 2019 as, after this date, all eligible children will have left Wallace Fields Infant school b) Guildford ii) Worplesdon Primary School at 7+